 We're so happy to announce our new dates & new artists!

 We would like to welcome you to our postponed exhibition on June 10/13!

 Rolling Art Loods 6 Amsterdam is presented by 12 well known Dutch artists.

-On 1000 square meters this three days art exhibition shows you a diverse collection of art-pieces; ceramics, bronze statues, paintings, photography and collectable design.
+On 1000 square meters this four days art exhibition shows you a diverse collection of art-pieces; ceramics, bronze statues, paintings, photography and collectable design.

-In a relaxed ambiance with music and drinks.
-All in one place and free of charge!
+All in one place in a relaxed ambiance and free of charge!

-Please join this event by choosing your desired time slot.
+Please join the Rolling Art Show by choosing your desired time slot.
 See you there!